 Have you been asked, or even offered to take in a meal to someone?

-I’ve got What You Need To Know About Taking In A Meal that They Will Want To Eat, and I can help you with this situation.
+I’ve got you covered here in What You Need To Know About Taking In A Meal that They Will Want To Eat, and I can help you with this situation.

 Even though you want to do this act of kindness, does the thought of taking in a meal, send panic running (or galloping) through your body?